alexjvr1/R.temp/LandscapteGenetics.md

 2. Breeding site availability/quality determines the range edge.

 3. Are regional patterns of connectivity indicative of the distribution of broad scale (phylogeographic-level) genetic diversity?

+##M&M

+##Results

+##Discussion

+##Conclusion

+##Acknowledgements

+Janine Bolliger for GIS support and providing landscape data, WSL for access to Swiss land cover and evironmental data.